SSE4: POPCNT and LZCNT

 These instructions operate on integer rather than SSE registers, because they are not SIMD instructions, but appear at the same time and although introduced by AMD with the SSE4a instruction set, they are counted as separate extensions with their own dedicated CPUID bits to indicate support.
 Intel implements POPCNT beginning with the Nehalem microarchitecture and LZCNT beginning with the Haswell microarchitecture.
 AMD implements both, beginning with the Barcelona microarchitecture.

 AMD calls this pair of instructions Advanced Bit Manipulation (ABM).

 The encoding of LZCNT takes the same encoding path as the encoding of the BSR (bit scan reverse) instruction.
 This results in an issue where LZCNT called on some CPUs not supporting it, such as Intel CPUs prior to Haswell, may incorrectly execute the BSR operation instead of raising an invalid instruction exception.
 This is an issue as the result values of LZCNT and BSR are different.

 Trailing zeros can be counted using the BSF (bit scan forward) or TZCNT instructions.

-Windows 11 24H2 requires the CPU to support POPCNT, otherwise the Windows kernel is unbootable.
+Windows 11 24H2 and Windows Server 2025 require the CPU to support POPCNT, otherwise the Windows kernel is unbootable.